 We aren't our tools

-As developers we are often compelled either by a self-initiated, driving curiosity, or from the persistent, corporate anxiety to innovate rather than consolidate — in a bid to service or even manufacture ever-more nuanced needs in our clients.
+As developers we are often compelled either by a self-initiated, driving curiosity, or from the persistent type-A anxiety to innovate rather than consolidate — in a bid to service ever-more nuanced needs in our clients.

-Good tools are the sign of a maturing industry, but these marginal gains and diminishing returns at some point may reach a tipping point where they become an inhibitor to effective teamwork and straight-up productivity.
-Maybe I can shoehorn more Gladwell in before we’re done here.
+Good tools are the sign of a maturing industry, but these marginal gains and diminishing returns at some point may reach a tipping point where they become an inhibitor to flexibility and teamwork.

 The proliferation of tools and constant debate over best practice and ad-hoc standards mean that without guidance from technical leads to define a standard, it’s unrealistic to expect all levels of a design and development team to understand a given toolset too frequently.